Parameters.

-In Annotations for figure in paper, we each one of the steps to add annotations over an image were described in detail.
-So if you have understood the steps, but need to add annotations over an image, repeating those steps individually will be annoying.
+In Annotations for figure in paper, we went through each of the steps to add annotations over an image were described in detail.
+So if you have understood the steps, but want to start experimenting with different settings, repeating those steps individually will be annoying and buggy (humans aren’t good at repetition).
 Therefore in this section, we will summarize all the steps in a single script that you can simply copy-paste into a text editor, configure, and run.

 # Parameters.